 It too takes up space better used by other things.
 What about keeping a deep freezer outside?
 It’s possible, but not without it’s own problems.
 However, those problems can be mitigated!
 Let’s dive in and see what we’re dealing with.

 Will It Work?

 First things first: is it even okay to leave a deep freezer outside?
-As with most questions, the answer is “it depends.”
+As with most questions (including whether it’s okay to keep refrigerators outside or leaving a keg outside), the answer is “it depends.”

 While many deep freezers are rated specifically for outdoor use, you will likely find differing results with your run-of-the-mill chest freezer.
 One such model, the Frigidaire 14.8 cu. ft.
 Chest Freezer has the following to say about it from its manual:

 For the most efficient operation, the appliance should be located where surrounding temperatures will not exceed 110°F (43°C).
 Temperatures of 32°F (0°C) and below will NOT affect operation.The Frigidaire Manual

 So, is it okay to leave a deep freezer outside?
 As we can see, not if temperatures are expected to exceed 110°F (43°C).

 The coolant systems employed by indoor freezers are not designed to handle extreme temperatures.
 In hot conditions, their internal sensors can detect that the temperature stays too warm.
 This keeps the cooling system working overtime to try and cool things down.
 In turn, this makes the fans and internal cooling systems operate harder and longer than normal.
 The same is true of placing freezers in high humidity conditions.

 Those aren’t the only problems that can stem from storing your indoor freezer outdoors.
 Leaves and other debris can clog systems, pose a fire hazard, and diminish effectiveness.

 Either way, your indoor freezer will at best rack up higher energy bills by being forced to work so much when placed outside, and at worst may break down completely.